Skip to main content

 Be Prepared

 Cablecast does not come as a turnkey solution.
 Information will need to be gathered about how you want your system configured.
-This might include connections for input/output devices, IP addresses or routers.
-Here are a few things that you will need to successfully integrate Cablecast.
+This might include connections for input/output devices, IP addresses, or routers.
+Here are a few things we will need in order to successfully integrate Cablecast:

 • Is this a new Cablecast installation?